 Yee said that the perception of medical tools and interventions that disabled people use to stay alive, during COVID-19 or otherwise, is often colored by inappropriate and prejudiced notions about their bodies and their bodily autonomy.

 “For the people I know who use ventilators, or wheelchairs, or other kinds of equipment, it's not a machine, it's actually part of them,” said Yee.
 “It supplements a function that their body does, but doesn't do that well, or needs assistance with…are we going to start using people for their organs, then, too?”

 Yee also said that she was alarmed by reports of health officials in Washington, D.C. targeting nursing homes as potential sources of ventilators, taking them away from people who have been relying on them for years.
 She noted that ventilators are customized to a person's individual breathing patterns, so you can't "just grab one off the shelf."

 The Disability Justice Culture Club is hosting an Emergency Legal Document Planning Workshop on Saturday over Zoom to “learn how to prepare important planning documents for yourself or supporting others” and will review how to create advance care directives, power of attorney documents and wills.

-Brandie Sendziak, Supervising Attorney at the Independent Living Resource Center in San Francisco and Sondra Solovay, an author and legal expert in weight discrimination, who are both disabled, will lead that workshop.
-They also co-head a newly-formed coalition called No Body Is Disposable, with the organization Fat Rose, to address discrimination in COVID-19 triage.
+Brandie Sendziak, Supervising Attorney at the Independent Living Resource Center in San Francisco and Sondra Solovay, an author and legal expert in weight discrimination, who are both disabled, will introduce that workshop, which will be led by Ora Prochovnick.
+They helped found a newly-formed coalition called No Body Is Disposable, with the organization Fat Rose, the Independent Living Resource Center and the Fat Legal Advocacy Rights and Education Project, to address discrimination in COVID-19 triage.